whybazinga/GGJ25/plan.md

 - [x] fix input buffer bug
 - [] movesets and rotation??
 - [] bubble fog-of-war mechanics
-- [] different animations of death for out-of-bounds and kill
+- [x] different animations of death for out-of-bounds and kill
+- [] tooltip for controls